-Image: Mark Horstman, AAPP Fostering education and training We are committed to developing the next generation of marine scientists and experts.
-We seek to actively foster education and training opportunities through targeted programs, as well as encourage ongoing participation on every voyage.
+Image: Maren Preuss Fostering education and training We are committed to developing the next generation of marine scientists and experts.
+We seek to actively foster education and training opportunities through targeted programs, such as the unique CAPSTAN tertiary at-sea training program, as well as by encouraging student participation on every voyage.
 We acknowledge and respect the Aboriginal and Torres Strait Islander people, our nation's first scientists and the Traditional Owners of the land and sea country of Australia.
 Our objective is to actively partner with Indigenous peoples to embed their participation in the research, management and prosperity of Australia's marine environment.

 Image: Huw Morgan Applying for sea time Researchers can access fully funded grants of sea time to conduct research on RV Investigator through the Granted Voyage program.
-This program is funded by the Australian Government.
-Indicative value of grants of sea time (2023-24): \$130K/day Applications for grants of sea time can be made by Australian researchers and their international collaborators via three pathways: Primary Applications A Primary Application call is used to build the primary voyage schedule for each financial year.
+This program is funded by the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).
+Indicative value of grants of sea time (2024-25): \$130K/day Applications for grants of sea time can be made by Australian researchers and their international collaborators via three pathways: Primary Applications A Primary Application call is used to build the primary voyage schedule for each financial year.
 This is an annual call made two years in advance of the start of the available period.
 Successful applicants are generally announced at least 18 months prior to delivery of voyages.
 Supplementary Applications A Supplementary Application call is used to fill unused capacity in the Primary Voyage Schedule built from the Primary Application process.
 This is an annual call made approximately one year in advance of the start of the available period.
 Supplementary Applications are generally invited at the time the Primary Voyage Schedule is announced.
 Piggyback Applications A Piggyback Application call is used to fill any remaining capacity in the Voyage Schedule or where projects of national benefit, that require little or no additional resourcing, can be incorporated.
 Piggyback Applications can be discussed with the Marine National Facility at any time.
 Apply here To apply for sea time, you must first register for an account in our online application portal, MFP - Marine Facilities Planning system.
 Applications can then be made through one of five access Streams.
 For more information visit mfp.csiro.au